neoforged/Documentation/docs/worldgen/biomemodifier.md

 For modders looking to do basic goals, you will want to see the '[Applying Biome Modifiers](#Applying-Biome-Modifiers)' section, '[Built-in Neoforge Biome Modifiers](#Builtin-Neoforge-Biome-Modifiers)' section, and possibly the '[Datagenning Biome Modifiers](#Datagenning-Biome-Modifiers)' section if you prefer to datagen.

-For modders looking to do advance custom Biome Modifiers, check out the [#Applying-Biome-Modifiers](#Applying-Biome-Modifiers) section and [#Creating-Custom-Biome-Modifiers](#Creating-Custom-Biome-Modifiers) section.
+For modders looking to do advanced custom Biome Modifiers, check out the '[Applying Biome Modifiers](#Applying-Biome-Modifiers)' section and '[Creating Custom Biome Modifiers](#Creating-Custom-Biome-Modifiers)' section.

 ## Applying Biome Modifiers: